Liberty University Club Sports Athletics

 Sophomore attack Luke Branham contributed three goals and three assists and was complemented by graduate attack Keaton Mohs, who also had a hat trick and added one assist.

 "We got great production from our attack as a whole," McQuillan said, noting graduate Braden Landry also tallied two goals and distributed one assist. "(Branham) definitely gave a spark to our offense in the third quarter and was pretty consistent throughout the game."
-Flames freshman middie Josiah Hoopman scores one of his two goals against UConn and is congratulated by teammates (right).

 "(Hoopman) stepped up today, and it was great getting production and a strong showing from one of our freshmen," McQuillan said.
 "The third quarter gave us an opportunity to establish control, and our guys did a pretty good job of controlling the pace of the game."